openvinotoolkit/openvino/CONTRIBUTING.md

    * **Develop a new device plugin**

-     Since the market of computing devices is constantly evolving, OpenVINO is always open to extending its support for new hardware.
-If you want to run inference on a device that is currently not supported, you can see how to develop a new plugin for it in the [Plugin Developer Guide](https://docs.openvino.ai/nightly/documentation/openvino-extensibility/openvino-plugin-library.html).
+     OpenVINO is always open to extending its support for new hardware.
+If you want to run inference on a device that is currently not supported, you can see how to develop a new plugin for it in the
+     [Plugin Developer Guide](https://docs.openvino.ai/nightly/documentation/openvino-extensibility/openvino-plugin-library.html).

-### Improve documentation
+## Improve documentation

-The easiest way to help with documentation is to review it and provide feedback on the existing articles.
+You are welcome to review and provide feedback on the existing articles.
 Whether you notice a mistake, see the possibility of improving the text, or think more information should be added, you can reach out to any of the [documentation maintainers](https://github.com/orgs/openvinotoolkit/teams/openvino-docs-maintainers) to discuss the potential changes.
 You can also edit the articles directly on GitHub or open